luizbgomide/EclipsePhase2e-ptbr/src/12/18-mental-health.md

 ## Trauma Effects

-Each trauma applies a cumulative −10 modifier to all of the character’s actions and −1 to Initiative.
+Each trauma applies a cumulative −10 modifier to all of the character’s tests and −1 to Initiative.
 A character with 2 traumas, for example, suffers −20 to all actions and −2 Initiative.
 These modifiers are also cumulative with wound modifiers.

 Some traits, ware, drugs, psi sleights, and pools allow you to ignore trauma modifiers.
 These effects are cumulative, though a maximum of 3 trauma worth of modifiers can be negated (−30 to actions and −3 to Initiative).